The day was November 2nd.

 "Breathe through it, Katniss.
 That's it.
 Just breathe."

 I do as she instructs, but the pain is sharp, and I don't unclench my fists until it's passed.
 The worst part is that I know it will only get worse as time passes.
 The thought makes me blanch, but I swallow the fear and steel myself for the pain.
 I will NOT be one of the screaming women that my mother used to deliver back in the Seam.
 I will NOT be one of the women that cries and bemoans her condition.
 I will be strong.
 And I will not cry out, even though I know no one will hold it against me or judge me for it.
 I am a two-time winner of the most brutal Games in the history of our world.
+I have regrown my ribs.
 I will not let something as trivial as childbirth get the best of me.

 My mother fetches a glass of water for me, and I sip at it.
 "How long is this going to take?"
 I ask her eventually, after another contraction passes.
 She smiles at me ruefully.
 "You're moving along rather nicely," she says.
 "And the baby could be here quickly enough.
 But it will be hours, dear.
 At least a few more."
 She sees my lips purse, and she smiles again.